Trustformer/koika/examples/rv/README.rst

  ``RVCore.v``
 ==============

-This is our Kôika implementation of a pipelined CPU core implementing RV32I.
+This is a Kôika implementation of a simple pipelined CPU.

 Dependencies
 ============